Bringing you the latest news & resources in eye health

 After SMILE, you can return to everyday activities, such as light exercise, household chores and using a computer, within a few days after surgery.
 Some tasks that require critical vision (e.g. reading fine print, driving at night) may be difficult during the first few days.
 On day five after surgery, when the eyes have fully recovered, all activities can be resumed.
 This includes getting water in your eyes, swimming, physical activities, contact sports, wearing eye makeup and using eye creams.
 Indeed, many people choose SMILE because you can return to sports so soon after surgery.

-While visual recovery after SMILE takes slightly longer than LASIK, it is still fast and this procedure gives you the freedom to resume sports and all other activities only five days after having a laser eye surgery procedure.
+While visual recovery after SMILE takes slightly longer than LASIK, it is still fast and this procedure generally gives you the freedom to resume sports and all other activities only five days after having a laser eye surgery procedure.

 The recovery from ASLA is slower and more painful than LASIK and SMILE because the surface cells of the cornea have been dissolved and the cornea needs to grow a new layer of cells to replace them.
 Your eyes are likely to be very uncomfortable and sensitive for the first two days after surgery, but this will gradually subside.
 A bandage contact lens is worn to protect the cornea during healing and you’ll be given non-steroidal anti-inflammatory drops and oral pain relief medication to help manage the discomfort.